EYoung21/Predictacare/README.md

 Tony Stanell

 ## License
-PredictaCare is licensed under the MIT License.
-Feel free to use, modify, and distribute the codebase as per the terms of the license.
+PredictaCare is licensed under the GNU License.